 Trucking on along the SH1 through Timaru, travellers could be forgiven for thinking that this small port city is merely a handy place for food and fuel halfway between Christchurch and Dunedin.
 Drop the anchors, people!
 Straying into the CBD reveals a remarkably intact Edwardian precinct boasting some good dining and interesting shopping, not to mention a clutch of cultural attractions and lovely parks, all of which sustain at least a day's stopover.

-The town’s name comes from the Maori name Te Maru, meaning the ‘Place of Shelter’.
-No permanent settlement existed here until 1839, when the Weller brothers from Sydney set up a whaling station.
-The Caroline, a sailing ship that picked up whale oil, gave the picturesque bay its name.
+The town’s name comes from the Māori name Te Maru, meaning ‘place of shelter’.
+No permanent settlement existed here until 1839, when the Weller brothers set up a whaling station.
+The Caroline, a sailing ship that transported whale oil, gave the picturesque bay its name.